Zero Gravity Corporation: Flight experience

 Fliers undergo a brief training session before embarking.
 A flight lasts 90 to 100 minutes, and consists of fifteen parabolas, each of which simulates about 30 seconds of reduced gravity: one that simulates Martian gravity (one-third of Earth's), two that simulate Lunar gravity (one-sixth of Earth's), and 12 that simulate weightlessness.
 Each parabola begins with the aircraft climbing at a 45-degree angle at approximately 23000 ft, peaks at 32000 ft, and ends with the aircraft pointed down at a 30-degree angle.

 Fleet

 The company owns and operates a Boeing 727-227F Advanced, registration N794AJ, dubbed "G-FORCE ONE".
-It flies parabolic arcs similar to those of NASA's KC-135 reduced gravity aircraft.
+They fly parabolic arcs similar to those of NASA's KC-135 reduced gravity aircraft.

-Zero-G research programs

-Zero-G’s Weightless Lab research program provides access to low gravity environments for technological development, which have been used in biomedical and pharmaceutical research, fluid and fundamental physics, materials science, aerospace engineering, space exploration hardware and human space habitation.
+Zero-G's Weightless Lab research program provides access to low gravity environments for technological development, which have been used in biomedical and pharmaceutical research, fluid and fundamental physics, materials science, aerospace engineering, space exploration hardware and human space habitation.

-Past clients, such as Ball Aerospace & Technologies Corporation, California Institute of Technology, Harvard University, Jet Propulsion Laboratory, Mayo Clinic, Purdue University, and Tethers Unlimited, claim that parabolic flights support their space research objectives and test readiness.